 Sara Manente lives in Brussels and works as a choreographer and performance artist.
 CV

-Her solo work is focused on the understanding of dance as a performative language as in Lawaai means Hawaai (2009) and Faire un four (2011).
+Her work is focused on the understanding of dance as a performative language as in Lawaai means Hawaai (2009) and Faire un four (2011).
 “Re-mixing outputs from movement, iconography, memory, spatial perception, aesthetic values and individual singularity” is a way to “expand the practice of choreography narrowing the distance between performer and audience”.

-In 2016, she started a research around the critical relationship between dance and language: Spectacles are written texts, interviews, a lecture performance and a 3D film in collaboration with Christophe Albertijn questioning: What does dance tell us? and How are we to talk about dance?
+2016-18: her projects focus the critical relationship between dance and language: Spectacles are written texts, interviews, a lecture performance and a 3D film in collaboration with Christophe Albertijn questioning: What does dance tell us? and How are we to talk about dance?